Ever heard of an “invisible illness”…well, a chiari malformation is a

-My list is longer than I want to submit you to, but below are a few of the select symptoms:
+My list is longer than I want to submit you to, but below are a few of

 left-side of the entire body (including my face) numbness